hydrosolutions/riversCentralAsia/paper.md

 The R package riversCentralAsia includes a set of tools to facilitate and automate data preparation for hydrological modelling.
 It thus contributes to more reproducible modeling workflows and makes hydrological modeling more accessible to students.

-The package has been developed within the frame of a master level course on applied hydrological modelling in Central Asia and is extensively used in the open-source book [Modeling of Hydrological Systems in Semi-Arid Central Asia](https://hydrosolutions.github.io/caham_book/){target="_blank"} [@CAHAM:2022].
-The workflows are further validated within the Horizon 2020 project [HYDRO4U](https://hydro4u.eu/){target="_blank"} [@Hydro4u:2022].
+The package has been developed within the frame of a master level course on applied hydrological modelling in Central Asia and is extensively used in the open-source book Modeling of Hydrological Systems in Semi-Arid Central Asia [@CAHAM:2022].
+The workflows are further validated within the Horizon 2020 project HYDRO4U [@Hydro4u:2022].

 While the package has been developed for the Central Asia region, most of the functions are generic and can be used for modelling projects anywhere in the world.